AlessandroKE/OOP_IN-PHP/text.md

 # Object-Oriented Programming (OOP) is a programming paradigm that focuses on organizing code into reusable and modular objects.
-In PHP, OOP allows you to create classes, which are blueprint templates for creating objects.
+In PHP, OOP allows you to create classes, which are blueprint templates for creating objects

 key concepts and features of OOP in PHP:
     Classes: A class is a user-defined data type that encapsulates data (properties) and behavior (methods) into a single unit.
 It serves as a blueprint for creating objects.
 For example, you can define a "Car" class with properties like "color" and "brand" and methods like "startEngine()" and "drive()".